Ph.D. Degree Program

 BC 701 – Grant Writing and Reviewing (1 cr) offered fall semester

 Electives.
-A student must also complete a minimum of three additional advanced elective credits at the 500-level or above, bringing the total required didactic coursework to 16 credits.
+A student must also complete a minimum of five additional advanced elective credits at the 500-level or above, bringing the total required didactic coursework to 16 credits.
 Courses will be selected in consultation with the student’s Graduate Advisor and student’s Student Advisory Committee (SAC) and are often chosen from the following list of suggested courses that span a wide range of departments and scientific fields.
 Additional courses may be acceptable, but must be approved by the first year advisor or the SAC.

 BC 571 – Quantitative Biochemistry (1 cr) offered spring semester